chriskonnertz/RegEx/README.md

 });
 ```

-Call this method if you want to traverse it and all of it child expression,
+Call this method if you want to traverse it and all of it child expressions,
 no matter how deep they are nested in the tree.
 You only have to pass a closure,
 you do not have to pass an argument for the level parameter.
 The callback will have three arguments: The first is the child expression